kulor/generator-ng-component/README.md

 ## Bloom & Wild's app generator

-It's highly unlikely this fork will be useful for people outside bloomandwild.com.
+It's highly unlikely this fork will be useful for people outside [Bloom & Wild](http://bloomandwild.com).
 Check out the fork source for a more generic Angular generator.

 ### Yeoman Generators